[HISTORY: Adopted by the Township Council of the Township of Marlboro as indicated in article histories. Amendments noted where applicable.]

 Every permittee under any permit issued hereunder shall fully comply with the following rules, regulations and conditions, and in addition to any other remedies available to the Township, the Township shall have the right at any time when the interest of the public requires it, upon failure of the permittee to comply with any of said rules, regulations and conditions, to suspend or revoke any permit issued to such permittee who has violated or is violating any of such rules, regulations or conditions.
-Revocation may be by a written notice to that effect, served upon the foreman or other person in charge of the work of the applicant or any other person and at any other address furnished in the application.
-A hearing on any revocation or suspension may be had before the Township Council upon application for same being made by the permittee and upon giving five days' notice to that effect and by serving said notice upon the Township Clerk.
+Revocation may be by a written notice to that effect, served upon the person in charge of the work of the applicant or any other person and at any other address furnished in the application.
+A hearing on any revocation or suspension may be had before the Township Administrator upon application for same being made by the permittee and upon giving five days' notice to that effect and by serving said notice upon the Township Clerk.

 Protection from suits.
 The permittee shall save harmless the Township of Marlboro, its officers and servants from and against any loss, injury or damage resulting from any negligence or fault of the permittee, his or its agents or servants in connection with the performance of the work covered by the permit.